 To unpack the rhetoric and policy surrounding the crisis, I spoke with Matthew Carr, whose book Fortress Europe: Dispatches from a Gated Continent offers an in-depth look at the crisis as it has unfolded in Europe.
 The book, which was reissued with a new afterword by the New Press earlier this year, provides on-the-spot coverage of everything from Europe’s militarized borders in Eastern Europe and North Africa to the marginalization and criminalization of refugees within Europe.
 Throughout, he makes the case for showing solidarity with refugees and treating migration as a humanitarian issue instead of a question of border control.

 Terror attacks in Europe, like the Brussels attacks in March, suggest to many that security is a very serious concern when it comes to the question of accommodating refugees.
 How do you think a humane response to the refugee crisis can address these concerns?

-What a response to the refugee crisis should be, as a crisis—a crisis of people seeking sanctuary in Europe because they’re fleeing wars, violence, and so on—the solution to me is to create safe routes for those people to get into Europe.
+What a response to the refugee crisis should be, as a crisis, is a crisis of people seeking sanctuary in Europe because they’re fleeing wars, violence, and so on, so the solution to me is to create safe routes for those people to get into Europe.
 And in fact, if you’re talking in terms of security, having legal, safe routes allows you to get a far better idea of who is coming than if you don’t have them.